RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Since only tables with the same number of columns can be joined via 'UNION' clause, it was necessary to balance the number of columns.
 In our case this was achieved by inserting additional 'NULL' columns containing empty values.
 These 'NULL' columns were inserted into both tables so that the records of both tables had their own separate columns (to be more explained in the 'procedure' section).
 ### PRIMARY TABLE OUTPUT
-The result of our efforts is the table "t_roman_zavorka_project_sql_primary_final" with a range of 760 records and a total of 7 columns:
+The result of our efforts is the table "t_roman_zavorka_project_SQL_primary_final" with a range of 760 records and a total of 7 columns:
 * payroll_year - information about the year for which the salary records are valid.
 * industry_branch_name - the name of the industry sector.
 * mean_salary_czk - average gross salaries by year and industry sector.